oduameh/node-course/docs/Next/ogmios.md

 Go ahead and kill the running process in your terminal with `ctrl + c`

-Next, let's automate the script with systemd.
+Next, automate the script with systemd.

-## Make the Service
+## Make the service

 Create the sample service file.